TheOdinProject/curriculum/nodeJS/express_and_mongoose/deployment.md

 As your application grows, you'll want to get more sophisticated with your error-tracking tools.
 For example, you can use services like [Sentry](https://sentry.io/) to track and monitor errors using a slick, easy-to-use interface and get notified when they happen.

 These services will give you more information about the error and the request that caused it, saving you a ton of time.
-But, setting up and using these services are out of the scope of this lesson.
+However, setting up and using these services are out of the scope of this lesson.
 You can get by just fine with the logs for your first few apps.

 #### One Final Tip